certbot/certbot/docs/contributing.rst

 .. code-block:: shell

-   ./venv/bin/pip install -r requirements.txt -e .[dev]
+   ./venv/bin/pip install -r requirements.txt -e .[dev,docs,testing]

 The code base, including your pull requests, **must** have 100% test statement coverage **and** be compliant with the :ref:`coding style